jleeothon/hakka/0-phonology-and-spelling.md

 ### Tone

 There are four tones in Zhongshan Hakka.
-They are based on tones in Hanyu Pinyin.
+The orthography is based on Hanyu Pinyin.

 | Name       | Tone | IPA |
 | ---------- | ---- | --- |